 The closing campfire marks the end of the week's activities.
-All units will gather at DOWNTOWN SABATTIS, where they will be led to the closing campfire organized by the units in camp.
+All units will gather at the Downtown Sabattis flagpoles, where they will be led to the closing campfire organized by the units in camp.
 Each unit should plan to present at least one skit, song, or other form of entertainment.
 All campfire presentations must be submitted for approval by the Program Director prior to the Closing BBQ.